prodriguezdefino/content-dicovery-platform-gcp/README.md

 ## Exposed Services

 The solution exposes a couple of resources through GCP CloudRun, which can be used to interact for content ingestion and content discovery queries.
+In all the examples we use the symbolic `<service-address>` string, which should be replaced by the URL provided by CloudRun after the service deployment is completed.

 ### Content Ingestion